LazyBits/PythonChess/README.md

   Step 1: Board like pass and play chess with no rules.
-  Step 2: Serve from django and send deltas to API & Persist deltas in  game in DB.
+  Step 2: Serve from django and send deltas to API & Persist ~~deltas~~ whole board state in  game in DB.
   step 3: Validate moves.
   Step 4: Make games session based.